Zaltu/personax-lua-src/model/DOCUMENTATION/BATTLE.md

 - processEliminations: is run after every attack, wether by spell or physical and removes every participant 0 or less HP
 - removeParticipant: contains the logic necessary to remove a single participant from the appropriate iindex list and the participants table
 For safety reasons, processEliminations should only be run at the end of a particular turn, to avoid nullptrs.
 While removing a single participant is also potentially dangerous, it is significantly more controlable and is used in certain situations, like the Panic status.

+## Battle Attack and Cost Logic
+The battleattack util is a giant helper module for the the most common spell format processing.
+That format being a generic, non-passive spell applying HP or SP damage to one or all enemies based on an element.
+While the implementation is somewhat complex, any spell matching those conditions (or base yourself off Agi or another simple standard spell) can be passed to the `attack` function with expected results.

+It is worth noting that battleattack *does not handle reducing the caster's HP or SP*.
+That process requires a call to battlecost's single function `cost` and does not apply a specific event in `state.battle.turns`, since there is no visible effect on-screen.
+The participant's icon is simply modified on caster turn if there has been a change.
+This is up to unreal to handle and is pulled from `state.battle.participants`.